gisgeolab/ARPA_Weather_plugin/README.md

 ## Installation
 In order to use this plugin you need to install Sodapy and Dask libraries.

+### Windows dependencies installation
 Open the OSGeo4W Shell and type the following command.

 You can use this plugin without API token (check whether it is necessary.
 Token allows access to all datasets on Open Data Lombardia on Socrata API without limits).
+You need to install the following libraries:

 ```
 >> pip install sodapy